weaversa/cryptol-course/labs/CryptoProofs/CryptoProofsAnswers.md

 Loading module labs::CryptoProofs::CryptoProofsAnswers
 ```

-In reverse order: the third line says that this module has been
+In reverse order: the line says that this module has been
 loaded.
 Since it imported the DES module, Cryptol helpfully tells you
 that DES has been loaded.
 Since DES imported the Cipher module,
 Cryptol tells you that too.